 Expertise Provided by Affiliate Faculty

 Executive Directors, Joann Muneta, Micki Panttaja, and Cindy Barnhart have given lectures to UI dance classes in Fund Raising, Grant Writing, Promoting Dance, Professional Opportunities, and Managing a Dance Studio.
 Joann Muneta served a term on the UI Arts Committee, and on the Search Committee for Dance Program faculty when Greg Halloran was hired.

 Current Academy Director, Rachel Dodson, serves UI students in Ballet and Modern, in addition to Festival Academy instruction.

 Presenting Performances for University of Idaho Faculty and Students, and the Moscow and Palouse Area: Providing Cultural Enrichment and Diversity

 From 1974 through 1978, Ballet Folk of Moscow gave two annual performances in the UI Administration Auditorium and in the Hartung Theatre.
-Later when the Auditorium was remodeled for music programs and the Hartung Theatre was taken up entirely with drama productions, Festival Dance & Performing Arts began presenting professional touring dance companies at the Beasely Coliseum in Pullman.
+Later when the Auditorium was remodeled for music programs and the Hartung Theatre was taken up entirely with drama productions, Festival Dance & Performing Arts began presenting professional touring dance companies at the Beasley Coliseum in Pullman.
 Festival Dance still presents a holiday production at the UI Auditorium and a Spring Concert at the Hartung Theatre each year in addition to the Great Performances Series of 4-6 events per year by professional touring companies.

-The Great Performance Series is the only professional dance series between Seattle and Minneaplis and has garnered grant support from the National Endowment for the Arts, the Idaho Commission of the Arts, the Washington State Arts Commission, the Western States Arts Federation and the New England Foundation for the Arts.
+The Great Performance Series is the only professional dance series between Seattle and Minneapolis and has garnered grant support from the National Endowment for the Arts, the Idaho Commission of the Arts, the Washington State Arts Commission, the Western States Arts Federation, and the New England Foundation for the Arts.

 Festival Dance has presented over 80 different touring professional dance companies, including all the major modern dance companies and many leading ballet companies, plus world dance companies from Brazil, Canada, Caucasus, China, England, Ghana, India, Japan, Mali, Mexico, Mozambique, New Zealand, Peru, Russia, Venezuela, and the American Indian Dance Company, Lakota Dance Theatre, and Naa Kahidi Dance Theatre from Alaska.
 African American companies have included Alvin Ailey II, Dallas Black Dance Theatre, Cleo Parker Robinson, and Lula Washington Dance Theatre.
 At least one and usually two diverse cultures are presented each year.